Card Summary Table

 Best Way To Maximize Points

-Overall, your best way to maximize reward points with the Premier Rewards Gold Card from American Express is as a business owner with a few employees who will be using business cards.
+Overall, your best way to maximize reward points with this credit card is as a business owner with a few employees who will be using business cards.

 However, any individual big spenders will find earning points pretty easy.
 Here are our tips for using the card to its fullest.